Hey Kids (Start Here)

 That sounds about right.

-“Okay, well speaking of things that aren’t compliments, you’re going to have to wear a different shirt,” Newt snaps, not at all defensively or guiltily.
-“Because we can’t wear identical sweaters on the same day, Hermann, it’s just not a thing that we get to do.”
+“Okay, well, speaking of things that aren’t compliments, you need to wear a different shirt,” Newt snaps, not at all defensively or guiltily, “because we can’t wear identical sweaters on the same day, Hermann, it’s just not a thing we get to do.”

-“And why is it you feel that I should be the one to change?”
+“And why is it you feel I should be the one to change?”
 Hermann asks.

 “Because I dressed first,” Newt replies.
 “I therefore have priority.”